Hiking the ʻAihualama Falls Trail at Lyon Arboretum on Oʻahu, Hawaiʻi

 Lyon Arboretum (ʻAihualama Falls) Reservations

-All visitors to Lyon Arboretum are required to book an advanced reservation before arriving.
+All those interested visiting Lyon Arboretum are required to book a free advanced reservation before arriving.

 Book Here: Lyon Arboretum Reservations